abc579/simple-git-lfs-server/README.md

 - [X] Separate some functions from lfs.h.
 - [X] Run CPPcheck and fix results.
 - [X] Run valgrind to see if we have any leaks.
-- [] Implement Range header.
+- [X] Implement not found pages.
-- [] Check use case of performing an edition on a png file and see how commits are managed.
+- [X] Check use case of performing an edition on a png file and see how commits are managed.
+- [ ] Try installation in a docker image and prepare dockerfile.
+- [ ] Try to create the server in a remote server and see how long it takes to download/upload 1 GiB files.

 # Thanks To